8 Days in the Galapagos on a Budget: Your Island-Hopping Playbook

 Spent: $195 (tour + meals)

-The big spend.
+This is the big spend, and it's worth it.
 North Seymour day trips run ~$180 USD from Puerto Ayora, including guide, boat, lunch, and snorkel gear.
-Non-negotiable — you can't visit independently.
+There's no way around it — the island can't be visited independently.

-The island is flat, rocky, and absolutely packed with wildlife.
-Blue-footed boobies everywhere — on the trail, beside the trail, performing mating dances ON the trail while you walk around them.
-Magnificent frigatebirds with inflated red throat pouches the size of balloons sitting in bushes at eye level.
-Sea lion pups nursing on the rocks.
+North Seymour is flat, rocky, and absolutely packed with wildlife.
+Blue-footed boobies are everywhere — on the trail, beside the trail, performing mating dances on the trail while you step around them.
+Magnificent frigatebirds sit at eye level in the bushes, red throat pouches inflated to the size of balloons.
+Sea lion pups nurse on the rocks.

 Day 4: Las Grietas + Town Walk